keeprefrigerated95/-minecraftAutoFarm/README.txt

 the script to your farm layout.
 These are the following parameters:

 sections: A section consists of the rows in-between two rows of water.
-In the diagram above there
-          are two sections.
+In the diagram above there are two sections.

-passes: A pass is completed when your character harvests two rows.
-The variable is passes per section.
-        Divide the number of rows in a single section by two to get the number of passes.
-The number of rows in each section must be the same and must be divisible by 2.
-In the diagram, passes would be 2.
+rowsPerSection: The number of rows in a single section.
+Every section must have the same number of rows.
+In the diagram above this value would be 4.

 rowLength: The length of each row.
 In the diagram above, this would be 10.
 All the rows must have the same length.

 stepTime: The time in milliseconds that it takes for your character to move one block while crouching.
-Due to the
-          granularity of the OS's time-keeping system, the script will typically round this up to the nearest multiple of 10 or 15.6 milliseconds.
+Due to the granularity of the OS's time-keeping system, the script will typically round this up to the nearest multiple of 10 or 15.6 milliseconds.
+Sever lag can also effect this.
 Essentially, no matter how you adjust this variable, some crops will probably be missed, especially if you have very long rows.
-The script does it's best to account for this by returning the player to the chest if they got off track while harvesting.
+If the script had to check the coordinates at every single block, all the blocks could be harvested, but it would take a very, very long time.

 depositContainer: the type of container you will be depositing items in. valid types are single, double, hopper, or barrel

 windowName: The name of the Minecraft window.
-This can usually be found in the title bar of the window
+This can usually be found in the title bar of the window (ie. Minecraft 1.21.1 - Singleplayer)